ietf-wg-cellar/matroska-specification/tagging.md

 If the parts are split into multiple logical entities, you can also use "PART_OFFSET".
-For example you are tagging the third track of the second CD of a double CD album with a total of 10 tracks -- like The Orb's Adventures Beyond The Ultraworld [@?OrbUltraworld] -- the "TOTAL_PARTS" at `TargetTypeValue` 50 (ALBUM) is "10", the "PART_NUMBER" at `TargetTypeValue` 30 (TRACK) is "3", and the the "PART_OFFSET" at `TargetTypeValue` 30 (TRACK) is "5", which is the number of tracks on the first CD.
+For example you are tagging the third track of the second CD of a double CD album with a total of 10 tracks the "TOTAL_PARTS" at `TargetTypeValue` 50 (ALBUM) is "10", the "PART_NUMBER" at `TargetTypeValue` 30 (TRACK) is "3", and the the "PART_OFFSET" at `TargetTypeValue` 30 (TRACK) is "5", which is the number of tracks on the first CD.